aleneum/aleneum.github.io/content/posts/python-loop-except.md

 # >>> Seems like target is not in container.
 ```

-An else clause is executed when a for loop ends normally without break being called.
-Internally, Python will trigger a `StopIteration` when this happens.

 Such an else clause may save you some lines of codes when itterating in the middle of a complex function by getting rid of assignment checks or boolean flags.
 However, in the simplified example above using `return` instead of `break` and `else` would most likely produce code that is more robust and easier to comprehend as `for/else` is not a well-known construct.

-s